tart-telescope/position_cal/drone/README.md

 ## Image Lens Correction

 Use darktable to correct the lens for rectilinear.
+This will need a known lens on the drone.
+Basic instructions:

+* Open Darktable and add the drone image
+* Lens correction should be automatically applied (I think) for the mini 4 pro.

 ## Run the antenna finder